MichielStock/Kronecker.jl/docs/src/man/factorization.md

 # Factorization methods

-For many forms of matrix factorization (eigenvalue decompositon, LU factorization, Cholesky factoization...), the decompositon of the Kronecker product is the Kronecker product of the decompostions.
+Many forms of matrix factorization such as eigenvalue decomposition, LU factorization, Cholesky factoization etc., can be computed efficiently.
+The decomposition of the Kronecker product is the Kronecker product of the decompositions.
 We have overloaded some of the factorization functions from `LinearAlgebra` to compute the factorization of instances of `AbstractKroneckerProduct`.

-## Eigenvalue decompositon
+## Eigenvalue decomposition

-The function `eigen` of `LinearAlgebra` is overloaded to compute the decompositon of `AbstractKroneckerProduct`s.
-The result is a factorization of the `Eigen` type, containing a vector of the eigenvalues and a matrix with the eigenvectors, just like long-time users would expect!
+The function `eigen` of `LinearAlgebra` is overloaded to compute the decomposition of `AbstractKroneckerProduct`s.
+The result is a factorization of the `Eigen` type, containing a vector of the eigenvalues and a matrix with the eigenvectors.
+Just like long-time users would expect!
 The eigenvectors are structured as Kronecker products and can be processed accordingly.

-The functions `det`, `logdet`, `inv` and `\` are overloaded the make use of this decompositon.
+The functions `det`, `logdet`, `inv` and `\` are overloaded the make use of this decomposition.

 The eigenvalue decompositon of matrices can be used to solve large systems of the form: